-Health conditions in the ACFI are coded using the ACAP/NSAF code list.
+Health conditions in the ACFI are coded using the Aged Care Assessment Program code list.
 This code list is based on the ICD-10-AM classification and is comparable to the ABS 4-digit code used for the ABS Survey of Disability, Ageing and Carers.

 ACFI appraisals are generally carried out by aged care staff.
 These appraisals include the use of specific assessment tools such as the modified Cornell Scale for Depression in Dementia (CSDD) and the Psychogeriatric Assessment Scales–Cognitive Impairment Scale (PAS–CIS).
-These tools require skill and training, so in some instances, the appraiser may not be able to use the designated assessment tool, or may judge that it does not need to be used.
-These data are not validated and may affect data quality and consistency.
+In some instances, the appraiser may not be able to use the designated assessment tool, or may judge that it does not need to be used.

-All ACFI appraisals are potentially subject to review.
-Any review appraisals are also included in the ACFI data.
+The Department of Social Services undertake paper-based spot checks of ACFI appraisals using evidence held in files.
+These review appraisals are also included in the ACFI data.
 Where an ACFI appraisal is rejected, all data are retained but the appraisal is flagged as rejected and the reason for its rejection is recorded.
 In some instances the appraisal is rejected for administrative reasons such as being submitted before or after an appraisal is allowed.
 In most analyses of ACFI data it is necessary to filter out rejected appraisals, but appraisals rejected for purely administrative reasons may be useful in research on individual resident’s care needs over time.
-This impacts on the completeness and interpretation of the data as a measure of care needs.

-Health conditions captured in ACFI appraisal records are limited to the 3 medical conditions and 3 mental or behavioural conditions.
-This may exclude other conditions of importance for the resident or for researchers seeking information on the prevalence of health conditions in residential aged care.
+For around 90% of residents, their ACFI appraisal records the maximum three medical health conditions and so may not have the capacity to include other conditions of importance for the resident or for researchers seeking information on the prevalence of health conditions in residential aged care.